eprovst/DomainColoring.jl/docs/src/usage/cvd.md

 clearly readable to them, based on color maps developed by [Peter Kovesi](https://peterkovesi.com/papers/ColourMapsForColourBlindIAMG2017.pdf).

+!!! note
+    These color maps can also be used in the other plots as `:pd`/`:CBC1` and `:t`/`:CBTC1`, respectively.
+However do note that their use of black and white might interfere with other plotting elements.

 ## Phase plots for protanopia and deuteranopia

 For these viewers it is difficult to distinguish red and green hues.
 The